 And in all honesty, after some of these incidences they have made me feel a bit worthless, but in the long term, luckily for me it has not worked.
 Sadly, that can’t be said for every woman who has been sexually harassed or abused.

 The reality is that sexual harassment prevails throughout society.
 It does not discriminate against background, race, age, sexuality, size and so on.
-Your daughter, mother, sister, aunt, niece, wife, girlfriend, friends, colleagues, that really nice woman that just served you in a shop, that lovely nurse who helped you heal, that fantastic teacher who is great with your child- ALL have been sexually harassed.
+Your daughter, mother, sister, wife, girlfriend, friends, colleagues, that really nice woman that just served you in a shop, that lovely nurse who helped you heal, that fantastic teacher who is great with your child- ALL have been sexually harassed.
 Women have been sexually harassed and may not even realise they have.
 It is a huge problem within society.

 I don’t have any clever or innovative solutions, but I do know we all need to stand up and stand against it as a society.
 I disagree with some people saying we don’t need men to speak up for us.
 We really do.
 It is something we should ALL be doing.
 Together.
 As PEOPLE we should be shocked and disgusted and unapologetically vocal about it.